gthebossbaby/razed-miniapp/README.md

 1. Go to https://railway.app
 2. Sign in with your GitHub account
 3. Click **New Project** → **Deploy from GitHub repo**
-4. Select your `razed-miniapp` repo
+4. Select your `lumina-miniapp` repo
 5. Railway will auto-detect Node.js and start deploying

 6. Once deployed, click on your service → **Settings** → **Environment**
-7. Add this environment variable:
+7. Add these environment variables:
    ```
    BOT_TOKEN = your_telegram_bot_token_here
+   BOT_USERNAME = your_actual_bot_username_without_@
    ```
 8. Railway will redeploy automatically

 9. Go to **Settings** → **Networking** → **Generate Domain**
-10. Copy your URL — it looks like `https://razed-miniapp-production.up.railway.app`
+10. Copy your URL — it looks like `https://lumina-miniapp-production.up.railway.app`

 ---